SAP-samples/teched2022-XP280/exercises/ex2/README.md

 15. Navigate to **Service Assignments** (to be found under **Entitlements**).
 16. Select **Cloud Foundry Runtime** from the **Service** dropdown menu.
 Now the Cloud Foundry Runtime entitlements are distributed among your three subaccounts. ![Adapted entitlement distribution](images/ex2_entitlements_110.png)

-## Enable SAP Cloud Transport Management for Use
+## Exercise 2.1 - Enable SAP Cloud Transport Management for Use

 ### Subscribe to SAP Cloud Transport Management

 The subaccount which has been created automatically when creating the BTP trial account (called *trial* by default) has all necessary entitlements for enabling SAP Cloud Transport Management.
 We will use this subaccount for the exercise.

 If you want to use another subaccount to enable Cloud Transport Management you have to first make sure that the necessary entitlements are available.
-Please see the [documentation: Configuring Entitlements to Cloud Transport Management](https://help.sap.com/docs/TRANSPORT_MANAGEMENT_SERVICE/7f7160ec0d8546c6b3eab72fb5ad6fd8/13894bed9e2d4b25aa34d03d002707f9.html) in that case.
+Please see the documentation: [Configuring Entitlements to Cloud Transport Management](https://help.sap.com/docs/TRANSPORT_MANAGEMENT_SERVICE/7f7160ec0d8546c6b3eab72fb5ad6fd8/13894bed9e2d4b25aa34d03d002707f9.html) in that case.

 1. Open the BTP cockpit of your trial account.
 2. In the **Account Explorer** view click on the tile called **trial**.